EvilMindDevs/hms-reference-game/README.md

 Official Documentation on Analytics Kit: [ Documentation](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-clouddb-introduction)

-## Upgrade To HMS Unity Plugin VERSION 2.0 Guide
+## Upgrade To HMS Unity Plugin VERSİON 2.0 Guide
 For users who already integrated HMS Unity Plugin Project's previous 1.X versions to their project and want to upgrade to HMS Unity Plugin version 2.0

 	Here is some highlights about new plugin 2.0,